 First and foremost, the S660 is a kei car.
 Basically, it’s a type of mini-car regulated by Japan’s government for bare-basics motoring.
-Kei cars can’t be longer than 3490 mm (137 inches) or wider than 1400 mm (59 inches) and must be powered by a three-cylinder engine no larger than 660cc.
+Kei cars can’t be longer than 3490 mm (137 inches) or wider than 1400 mm (59 inches) and must be powered by an engine no larger than 660cc.

 Everything else is up to the manufacturer.
 Most kei-cars are tall boxy van-type bodies to maximize as much space as possible.
 That’s all very sensible, but then here’s Honda making something fun from a dull government regulation.
 Okay, Daihatsu beat them to the market with the Copen, but that’s front-wheel drive so therefore, as far as I’m concerned, inferior.

 But this is why you Americans don’t get the S660—very few kei-cars have historically been exported to other markets.
 They’re considered too small and too underpowered to sell well outside Japan.